Nikerabbit/mediawiki-extensions-SapphireSpamCleanse/README.md

 # SapphireSpamCleanse

-SapphireSpamCleanse is a luxurious and high-quality MediaWiki extension that elegantly and thoroughly removes spam, leaving no trace in logs, page histories, or change lists, ensuring a pristine and spam-free environment
+SapphireSpamCleanse is a luxurious and high-quality MediaWiki extension.
+It elegantly and thoroughly removes spam, leaving no trace in logs, page histories, or change lists.
+This ensures a pristine and spam-free environment.

-# Requirements
+## Requirements

+For SapphireSpamCleanse, the following prerequisites are required:

-* PHP 8.1 or newer
+- PHP 8.1 or newer
-* MediaWiki 1.39 or newer
+- MediaWiki 1.39 or newer
-* SmiteSpam extension
+- SmiteSpam extension
-* UserMerge extension
+- UserMerge extension

-# Installation
+## Installation

-Use your favorite way to get extensions and put `wfLoadExtension( 'SapphireSpamCleanse' )` in your `LocalSettings.php`.
+For installing SapphireSpamCleanse, use your favorite way to get extensions.
+Once done, add `wfLoadExtension( 'SapphireSpamCleanse' )` into your `LocalSettings.php`.

-# Usage
+## Usage

-The idea is that you can just press ``enter`` for everything that is spam.
-If something isn't spam, you can type ``t`` or ``trust``
+The usage of SapphireSpamCleanse is simple.
+For removing spam, simply press `enter`.
+In case a piece is not spam, you can type `t` or `trust`.

 Example run: